Alerting & On-Call — Observability & Reliability

 Key Points for Distributed Tracing

-- Tracks a single request as it flows through multiple services — shows the complete call chain
+- Tracks a single request across multiple services, showing the complete call chain

-- Traces consist of spans — each span represents one unit of work with timing and metadata
+- Traces are made of spans.
+Each span is one unit of work with timing and metadata

 - Trace context propagation via W3C Trace Context headers (traceparent, tracestate) is the standard